Forgiveness After a Bipolar Diagnosis: My Healing Story

 Here are some of the small but powerful ways I practice forgiveness in my daily life:

 • Writing letters I never send.
-To myself, to old friends, to the version of me who was just trying to survive
+To myself, to old friends, and to the version of me who was just trying to survive.

 • Celebrating tiny wins.
-Like showing up to therapy, getting out of bed, or recognizing when I need rest
+Like showing up to therapy, getting out of bed, or simply recognizing when I need rest.

 • Pausing before spiraling.
-Learning that self-awareness is a form of self-love.
+Because self-awareness is a quiet form of self-love.

 It’s not perfect.
 Some days I still cry over things I can’t change.
 But more and more, I’m realizing: